jbe456/product-management/README.md

 ## Values

+- **Challenge everything & inspire innovation through healthy discord**.

-- **the ability to speak freely, disagree with others’ opinions, and express one’s point of view** each correlates strongly with how innovative the company is.
+  The ability to speak freely, disagree with others’ opinions, and express one’s point of view each correlates strongly with how innovative the company is.
 The more people can speak up, the more groundbreaking the company’s progress.

-- **the system must protect the individuals**.
+- **The system must protect the individuals**.

   A bug introduced in the latest commit? this is because of a missing test.
 The tests were not run before merging the feature branch?
 A continuous integration build should be set up to prevent merging any branch without passing tests.
 An architecture anti-pattern has been committed? a linting rule should be set up to detect and prevent such pattern.
-Botching developments last minutes? review how planning.
+Botching developments last minutes? review how planning is made.
 Developers staying late and swamped with work? this might be due to poor priorization or resource management. etc

   Think [poka-yoke](https://en.wikipedia.org/wiki/Poka-yoke).